Physiological Chemistry of Nitrite and Nitrate

 Nitric Oxide to Nitrite/Nitrate

-The endogenous production of nitric oxide (NO) by nitric oxide synthase (NOS) has been established as playing an important role in vascular homeostasis, neurotransmission, and immunological host defense mechanisms (Moncada, Palmer et al. 1991).
-A methodology for NO detection is complex and the focus of many debates and discussion concerning the biochemistry of NO. NO is involved in many physiological processes and also becomes perturbed during disease.
-Therefore its accurate detection and quantification is critical to understanding health and disease.
-Due to the extremely short physiological half life of this gaseous free radical, alternative strategies for the detection of the reaction products of NO biochemistry have been developed.
+The endogenous production of nitric oxide (NO) by nitric oxide synthase (NOS) has been established as playing an important role in vascular homeostasis, neurotransmission, and immunological host defense mechanisms (Moncada, Palmer, et al. 1991).
+A methodology for NO detection is complex and the focus of many debates and discussions concerning the biochemistry of NO. NO is involved in many physiological processes and also becomes perturbed during disease.
+Therefore its accurate detection and quantification are critical to understanding health and disease.
+Due to the extremely short physiological half-life of this gaseous free radical, alternative strategies for the detection of the reaction products of NO biochemistry have been developed.
 The quantification of NO metabolites in biological samples provides valuable information with regards to in vivo NO production, bioavailability, and metabolism.
-The major pathway for NO metabolism is the stepwise oxidation to nitrite (NO2– and nitrate NO3– ) (Yoshida, Kasama et al. 1983).
-In plasma or other physiological fluids or buffers NO is oxidized almost completely to nitrite, where it remains stable for several hours (Kelm, Feelisch et al. 1992; Grube, Kelm et al. 1994).
+The major pathway for NO metabolism is the stepwise oxidation to nitrite (NO2– and nitrate NO3– ) (Yoshida, Kasama, et al. 1983).
+In plasma or other physiological fluids or buffers, NO is oxidized almost completely to nitrite, where it remains stable for several hours (Kelm, Feelisch, et al. 1992; Grube, Kelm, et al. 1994).
 The oxidation of NO by molecular oxygen is second order with respect to NO:

 2NO + O2 -> 2NO2 (1)